How Affiliate Marketers Must Consider New Niches

 6 minutes read

-Let’s unpack some of the key takeaways.
+Let’s break down a few of the key points.

 “What can you bring that somebody else isn’t doing right now?
-Are you passionate about it and able to convey in your language and tone that this is a product you really believe in?” asked Crooks.
+Are you passionate about it and able to convey in your language and tone that this is a product you really believe in?” asks Crooks.
 “People are going to pick up on that, and they’re going to respond to it.”

-Malakian summed this approach up perfectly.
+Talar Malakian summed this approach up so succinctly:

-“If you’re doing a competitive analysis, don’t do it to look back – do it to look forward,” said Malakian.
+“If you’re doing a competitive analysis, don’t do it to look back – do it to look forward,” says Malakian.
 “Ask ‘what is my path to achieving this without replicating what’s already been done.’”

-Establishing Affiliate Expertise
+Developing Affiliate Expertise

 “I’m a big proponent of really getting to know your [niche] … you need to have inherent knowledge of the product,” said Crooks.
 “Take enough time to really know that product to where you can go and have a conversation with a salesman and [educate them] about it – then you’re ready to start pursuing a niche.”